wcandillon/eslint-plugin-reanimated/Readme.md

 yarn add eslint-plugin-reanimated --dev
 ```

 External type declaration need to expose the `@worklet` JSDoc.
-In the case of `react-native-redash` for instance, this is done starting version `16.0.6`.
+In the case of `react-native-redash`, this is done starting version `16.0.6` ([see js-function-in-worklet](https://github.com/wcandillon/eslint-plugin-reanimated/blob/master/docs/js-function-in-worklet.md)).

 ## Example Configuration